CLAIRE-Labo/python-ml-research-template/README.md

 ## Contributing

 We use [pre-commit](https://pre-commit.com) hooks to ensure code quality.
-Make sure it's installed on your system.
+Make sure it's installed on the system where you're developing.
-Refer to the installation instructions in the [development environment](#development-environment) section for your platform.
+(that's not necessarily where you'll run the project code and this is not a project dependency.
+E.g. when running locally with Docker Compose you will probably develop outside the container and have `pre-commit` on your system).

-As a first step, install the pre-commit hooks with
+Install the pre-commit hooks with

 ```bash
 pre-commit install